-- Snow science tools – Snow saw, ruler, inclinometer, aluminium crystal card, thermometer, 10x loupe, field book (I call it my old lady diary, it’s the only book I write daily logs in).
+- Snow science tools – Snow saw, ruler, inclinometer, aluminum crystal card, thermometer, 10x loupe, field book (I call it my old lady diary, it’s the only book I write daily logs in).
 Always good to do your own research on what the snow is doing.
 Once you are comfortable using your transceiver, I highly suggest taking an avalanche course that touches on snow studies/science.
 A course that will help you understand why avalanches happen.
 Doing a multiple day backcountry trip and don’t have access to the avy reports for days?
 It’s a must to have these tools to observe what the snow is doing over such a period of time.

-- Extra food and water – High calorie food, energy blocks (checkout our Ultimate protein ball recipe, recommended fuel for backcountry trips).
+- Extra food and water – High-calorie food, energy blocks (check out our Ultimate protein ball recipe, recommended fuel for backcountry trips).

 - A wood saw – We all go into trees!
 It’s so much easier to saw a branch off than to flip a 500lb machine that is all tangled in branches.

-- Head lamp – I’ve seen people smash their lights out on a tree and have to sled out in the dark with only their head lamp shining the way.
+- Head lamp – I’ve seen people smash their lights out on a tree and have to sled out in the dark with only their headlamp shining the way.

 - Extra goggles/lenses– The worst is when your goggles are all fogged up and you can’t see where you’re going!
 Suggested goggles/lenses – 509